Case Study

 04/ Design Solution

-To simplify the interface, format, style, and background selections were integrated into Edit Instruction, allowing users to edit images without navigating multiple controls.
+Integrated 3 selections into Edit Instruction, allow users to edit images without navigating multiple controls.

 Enable reference-based editing so users can refine AI outputs using visual references instead of restarting the generation process.